Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 AAA

-Note: If you don’t see this option in the System Preferences window, skip to the next section below.
+Note: If you don’t see this option anywhere in the Settings window, skip to the next section in this article.

 4. Then enter your Mac password.
-This is the same password that you use to log in to your computer from the lock screen.
+This is the same password that you use to log in to your computer.

-5. Next, use the search bar to find a password.
-This is the search bar in the top-left corner of the window.
-You can search by the website name or your username.
+5. Next, use the search bar to find any passwords stored on your Mac.
+You will see the search bar at the top of the window.
+You can search by app, website, username, and more.

 AAA